 Spring And Fall Round-up

-Dates typically announced on Auction Day of Pony Swim week.
+2021 SPRING ROUNDUP INFORMATION - Dates typically announced in January.
 Please check back for confirmed dates.

 The Chincoteague Volunteer Fire Company holds two other round ups during the year besides the July Pony Penning Round Up; one in the spring and one in the fall.
-The purpose of these two extra round ups are an overall health check on the ponies and to see any new foals that have been born.
-They usually take place on a Friday afternoon and Saturday morning usually in April and October.
+The purpose of these two extra round ups is to perform an overall health check on the ponies and to identify any new foals that have been born since Pony Penning.
+The round ups usually take place in April and October on a Friday afternoon and Saturday morning.
 The April round-up is when the buybacks from the previous auction will be removed from the Carnival grounds and released back onto the south end of Assateague to live out their lives.

-On Friday afternoon (around 4:30pm), the cowboys will round up the southern end of the pony herd and corral them into the south pen on road going out to the beach on Assateague.
-This round up usually takes a couple of hours and there is plenty of parking access to the ponies for the crowd to see.
+On Friday afternoon (around 4:30pm), the Saltwater Cowboys will round up the southern herd of ponies and corral them into the south pen located in front of the Woodland Trail parking lot, on road going out to the beach on Assateague.
+This round up usually takes about two hours and there is plenty of parking access for spectators on Beach Road to view the round up across the marsh or at the corral.
 If you park in the Woodland Trail parking lot, please know that once the gates are open for the ponies to enter the corral, your vehicle will not be able to leave the parking lot until all the ponies are in the corral and the gates are closed.
-There is also ample parking along Beach Road.
-Once the ponies are in the pen, then the crowd can come up to the fence and take pictures, etc.
+The ponies will remain in the corral overnight, so there are plenty of photo opportunities.

-Saturday morning (around 8:00 a.m.) the cowboys head up the service road to round up the northern end of pony herd and corral them into the north pen.
-The northern end round up takes about 5-6 hours to complete because of the number of ponies in the northern herd and the amount of land that has to be covered to round up the ponies.
+Saturday morning (around 7:00am) the Saltwater Cowboys head up the Service Road to round up the northern herd of ponies and corral them in the north pen.
+This round up takes about 5-6 hours because of the number of ponies in the northern herd and the amount of land that has to be covered to round them up.
 Parking is available at the Wildlife Loop parking lot.
 The public is allowed to walk up the Service Road to the cattle grate at any time of the day.
 Please be aware that this requires a three-mile walk one way (6 miles round trip) on a gravel road.
 Access farther north will be permitted after round up activities are completed.

-When the cowboys are rounding up the north end on Saturday morning, our vet is busy doing his checks on the ponies in the south corral.
-The vet team gives inoculations against West Nile and equine encephalitis, deworming, checks hooves and teeth and basically does an overall check.
-After the vet is done with the southern end, the ponies are released back into the wild and the vet heads up the northern corral to perform the same services on those ponies.
-Once he is done there, they are released into the wild to roam and await the next round up, which take place during Pony Swim week.
+While the Saltwater Cowboys are rounding up the north herd on Saturday morning, our veterinarian staff is busy doing checks on the ponies in the south corral.
+The vet team does a basic overall health check of each pony and administers inoculations against West Nile and Equine Encephalitis, as well as deworming and hoof and teeth checks.
+After vet checks are completed with the south herd, the ponies are released back into the wild and the vet team heads up to the northern corral to perform the same services on the northern herd.
+Once complete, they are also released into the wild to roam and await the next round up.